baroquebobcat/muskox/README.md

 A JSON Parser-Generator that takes a json-schema and converts it into a parser.

+It supports a subset of json-schema, and changes some of the default assumptions of the spec to be stricter--eg it effectively sets the `additionalProperties` field to false by not allowing unspecified fields.
+It also doesn't allow `patternProperties`, or `enum`.
+It definitely doesn't follow the Hyper-Schema stuff.
+If you want to use a portion of someone elses' schema, you'll need to drop it into yours directly.

 ## Why?

 Using a parser to handle inputs makes your app safe from attacks that rely on passing disallowed params, because disallowed params will either be ignored or rejected.